John-Patrick-Narvasa/John-Patrick-Narvasa/README.md

 # Salutations, my name is John Patrick Narvasa

-Trying to figure out the most complex way to solve 1 + 1...
+Trying to figure out the most complex way to solve 1 + 1... embracing unoptimization for optimization (or whatever it means)

 ## Education
 **BS Computer Science**